gillimo/research-agent/docs/tickets.md

 - [x] UAT33: Respect scenario mailbox_duration
   Allow mailbox scenarios to override the default mailbox duration.
   Acceptance: mailbox runs honor `mailbox_duration` in scenario JSON.
+- [x] UAT34: Scope conditional inputs to new output
+  Track output/event cursors for pending inputs so conditions match only new output.
+  Acceptance: deferred inputs do not trigger on stale output.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted